jsiowbs/off-the-beaten-track/README.md

 # Off The Beaten Track
 TechUp 2024 - Travel Recommender Web App

-Problem statement: Travelling is universal - an opportunity to explore the world and enrich our lives with new experiences and perspectives, or simply to enjoy a well-deserved break.
-However, amidst the vast array of destinations, we often get overwhelmed when deciding where to venture next.
-There’s just too many places to visit and too little time to do so.
-While most travel websites offer suggestions and lists, they often lack the personalization needed to cater to individual preferences, such as budget, traveller type, language, and climate.
+Problem statement: We love seeing the world... but travel planning is hard.
+There's just too many places to visit and too little time to do so.
+Studies have shown that we spend an average of 5 hours consuming online travel content before deciding where to go.
+And while most travel websites offer blogposts, lists and itineraries, they often lack the personalization for individual preferences - such as budget, traveller type and climate.
 Navigating through this sea of choices can be discouraging and time-consuming.
-Does this have to be the case?

-Proposed Solution: Introducing a web app to alleviate the burdens of travel planning by offering personalized recommendations based on user-defined parameters - inspiring new travel destinations, saving time, and reducing the initial stressors/barriers associated with travel planning.
+Proposed Solution: Introducing a web app that offers personalized recommendations based on user-defined keywords and filters - inspiring new travel destinations, saving time, and reducing the initial stressors/barriers associated with travel planning.

-Done by: Jonathan Siow (Government Data Division)
+Done by: Jonathan Siow (https://www.linkedin.com/in/jonathansiow/)